Incognito95/BeautyBoosters_Wordpress/wp-content/plugins/nextend-facebook-connect/readme.txt

 4. The Settings page of the Facebook provider.

 == Changelog ==

+= 3.0.29 =
+* Fix: We added clear: both; on .nsl-container to make floated elements before the buttons not to mess up the layout.
+* Fix: Jetpack removed the "Register" button in our register flow when the registration was handled over the WordPress default login page.
+* Improvement: The social buttons with the Default style will try to go as wide as the longest button, if there is enough space in the social button container element.
+* Feature: Fullwidth style for the social buttons.
+* Summer Sale offer

 = 3.0.28 =
 * Fix: We didn't display the disabled registration notification when the "OAuth redirect uri proxy page" feature was used.